 When to use Beet Puree

-It’s super easy to make this beet puree, but your next question might be…WHY?
+It’s super easy to make this pureed beetroot recipe, but your next question might be…WHY?

 Don’t worry, I get you.
 I’m not going to ask you to do anything unnecessarily.
-Here are reasons I love to have this beet puree on hand:
+Here are reasons I love to have this beetroot puree recipe on hand:

 - I add beet puree to my favorite veggie burger recipes, like this Black Bean Pecan Burgers recipe